Gleejr/Configure-ad/README.md

 <p>
-17. Grab the public IP address for the 1st virutal machine (DC-1), open remote desktop, input the public IP adress, and the username and password to take coontrol of the 1st virtual machine.
+17. Retrieve the public IP address for the first virtual machine (DC-1).
+Open Remote Desktop, enter the public IP address, along with the username and password, to assume control of the first virtual machine. (username: labuser, password: Password1234)
 </p>

 <p>